Speed-Robust Scheduling -- Sand, Bricks, and Rocks: Speed-Robust Scheduling with Equal-Size Jobs

 Notice that the robustness guarantees in Lemmas \ref{lem:speedScaledSand} and \ref{lem:speedLPTavg} are functions that are decreasing in~$\avg$ and increasing in $\avg$, respectively.
-By carefully choosing between \oddalgo and \sandtobricks, depending on the input, we obtain an improved algorithm for unit-size jobs.
+By carefully choosing between \oddalgo and \sandtobricks, depending on the input, we obtain an improved algorithm for bricks.
 For~$\avg< 8$, we execute \oddalgo, which yields a robustness factor of at most~$1.8$ by \Cref{lem:speedLPTavg}, as~$q\leq 4$ for~$\avg<8$.
+Otherwise, when~$\avg \geq 8$, we run \sandtobricks and obtain a guarantee of~$\frac{9}{8}\cdot \frac{e}{e-1} \approx 1.78$ by Lemma~\ref{lem:speedScaledSand}. \begin{theorem} There is an algorithm for \srs with unit-size jobs that has a robustness factor of at most~$1.8$ for any~$m\geq 1$. \end{theorem}

+We give a general lower bound on the best achievable robustness factor.
+Note that the lower bound of~$\rhosand$ from \Cref{thm:speedsandLB} remains valid in this setting and is larger than~$1.5$ for~$m\geq 6$. \begin{restatable}{lemma}{LemmaLBOneFive} For every~$m\geq3$, no algorithm for \srs can have a robustness factor smaller than~$1.5$, even restricted to unit-size jobs. \end{restatable}

+\begin{proof} Consider an instance with~$2m$ unit-size jobs.
+If an algorithm places~$3$ jobs in a bag, the adversary selects identical speeds which leads to a makespan $3/2$ times larger than the optimal.
+Otherwise, the adversary chooses a speed 1 for~$m-1$ machines and a speed~$m+1$ for the remaining machine, thus being able to complete the instance within a makespan 1.
+The algorithm then has to put all the bags on the fastest machine to obtain a robustness factor smaller than 2.
+The factor is equal to~$2m/(m+1)$ which is at least~$1.5$ for~$m\geq3$. \end{proof}

-Otherwise, when~$\avg \geq 8$, we run \sandtobricks having a guarantee of~$\frac{9}{8}\cdot \frac{e}{e-1} \approx 1.78$ by Lemma~\ref{lem:speedScaledSand}. \begin{theorem} There is an algorithm for \srs with unit-size jobs that has a robustness factor of at most~$1.8$ for any~$m\geq 1$. \end{theorem} We give a general lower bound on the best achievable robustness factor.
-Note that the lower bound of~$\rhosand$ from \Cref{lem:speedsandLB} remains valid in this setting and is larger than~$1.5$ for~$m\geq 6$. \begin{restatable}{lemma}{LemmaLBOneFive} For every~$m\geq3$, no algorithm for \srs can have a robustness factor smaller than~$1.5$, even restricted to unit-size jobs. \end{restatable} For special cases with few machines, we give best possible algorithms which match the previously mentioned lower bounds.
-We also show for~$m=6$ a lower bound larger than~$\rhosandm{6}>1.5$, details being in the appendix.
-Similar lower bounds have been found by computer search for many larger values of~$m$, for which the difference with~$\rhosand$ tends towards zero when~$m$ grows. \begin{restatable}{lemma}{genSpeedsTwoThree} An optimal algorithm for \srs for unit-size jobs has robustness factor~$4/3$ on~$m=2$ machines and~$3/2$ on~$m=3$ machines, and larger than $\rhosandm{6}>1.5$ for~$m=6$. \end{restatable}
+For special cases with few machines, we give best possible algorithms which match the previously mentioned lower bounds.
+We also show for~$m=6$ a lower bound larger than~$\rhosandm{6}>1.5$; proofs can be found in Appendix~\ref{apx:BricksOnSpeed}.
+Similar lower bounds have been found by a computer search for many larger values of~$m$, for which the difference to~$\rhosand$ tends towards zero when~$m$ grows. \begin{restatable}{lemma}{genSpeedsTwoThree} An optimal algorithm for \srs for unit-size jobs has robustness factor~$4/3$ on~$m=2$ machines and~$3/2$ on~$m=3$ machines, and larger than $\rhosandm{6}>1.5$ for~$m=6$. \end{restatable}